jcontratto/bamazon/README.md

 Bamazon

 A virtual storefront implemented with Node.js and MySQL.
-The store and its database can be interacted with as a customer, manager, or supervisor, where each role allows different permissions and functionality.
+The store and its database can be interacted with as a customer or manager, where each role allows different permissions and functionality.

+Technologies Used:
+* npm packages
+* mySQL / Sequel Pro
+* Node.js

 Installation
 Clone this repository: git clone https://github.com/jcontratto/bamazon.git

 You will need to set up a local database to run this code.
-The database and tables were created using the SQL in bamazon_db.sql and the authentication in connection.js.
-Edit this file to fit your local instance.
+The database and tables were created using the SQL in bamazon.sql and the authentication in connection.js.

 Install npm dependencies with npm install

 Run any of the bamazon*.js files.

-For example: node bamazonCustomer.js
+For example: node bamazonCustomer.js.

-Part 1: Customer View
+Part 1: Customer
 Running bamazonCustomer.js will display a table of all the products available to purchase.
 If the customer wants to buy something, they answer the prompt with the index of this product.
 They enter the quantity they want to buy to place their order.

 ![Screenshot video](https://C:/Users/johnm/Desktop/bamazon/bamazonCustomer.gif)